 Students on the William & Mary Goa summer program spend five weeks exploring globalization and development in India.
-Indian faculty and W&M faculty teach courses on the program, and all students earn 7 credits.
-The focus of the courses will be globalization, development, and religious identity.
+Indian faculty and W&M faculty teach courses on the program, and all students earn 6 credits.
+The focus of the courses will be globalization, development, and a course to be determined.
 Grades will appear on students’ W&M transcripts, and will be included in GPA calculations.

 Goa still exhibits the cultural influences of the Portuguese, who first landed in the early 16th century as merchants.
 The Portuguese overseas territory of Portuguese India existed for about 450 years, until it was annexed by India in 1961.
 Renowned for its beaches, places of worship and world heritage architecture, Goa is visited by large numbers of international and domestic tourists each year.
 It also has rich flora and fauna, owing to its location on the Western Ghats region, which is classified as a biodiversity hotspot.